Storm window

-Storm windows are windows that are mounted outside or inside of the main glass windows of a house.
-Storm windows exist in North America, but are uncommon in continental Europe, where double, triple or quadruple glazing is prevalent.
+Storm windows are windows that are mounted outside or inside of the main glass windows of a building.
+Storm windows are common on homes in North America, but are uncommon in continental Europe where double, triple or quadruple glazing is prevalent.
 Storm windows can be made of glass, rigid plastic panels, or flexible plastic sheets; and may be permanently or temporarily mounted.
-They function similarly to insulated glazing.
-The term may also refer to a small openable flap found in the side window on light aircraft.

-In the United States, the older style of this window is often referred to as a "storm sash".

-On modern houses they serve on existing windows in order to improve their thermal insulation and soundproofing.
+On modern houses they serve on existing windows in order to improve their thermal insulation, functioning similarly to insulated glazing, as well as to provide soundproofing.

 Aside from insulation, external storm windows provide an additional measure of protection for homes against damage to costly glass panes during inclement weather such as hail.
 On older houses, storm windows were installed in autumn when the window screens were removed; later homes had the pieces combined in one unit.
 Similarly, storm doors (also called "screen doors") allow similar energy savings for the necessarily less efficient primary doors – the screen allows for summer ventilation.

+In the United States, the older style of this window is often referred to as a "storm sash".
+The term may also refer to a small openable flap found in the side window on light aircraft.